 During his or her term of service, the Presiding Judge shall maintain a record of the cause number of each case certified for reassignment and appointment of a special judge, the Judge who certified the case, and the Judge to whom the case was reassigned.
 The Presiding Judge shall submit a written semi-annual report to all District 19 Judges and Magistrates no more than ten (10) days following the end of the first and third quarters of each calendar year.
 The Presiding Judge may assign administrative duties to local court support staff to assist in fulfilling these responsibilities.
 The Presiding Judge shall transfer the records maintained during his or her term of service to the succeeding Presiding Judge.

 Pursuant to T.R.
 79(H), the District Judges and Magistrates shall certify to the Presiding Judge cases for reassignment and special judge appointment.
-The certification shall include a prepared order of appointment, as exhibited in Appendix ATR79 Appointment Order .When the Presiding Judge receives a certification requiring reassignment, the Presiding Judge shall appoint a Judge or Magistrate in the following manner:
+The certification shall include a prepared order of appointment, as exhibited in TR79 Appointment Order .When the Presiding Judge receives a certification requiring reassignment, the Presiding Judge shall appoint a Judge or Magistrate in the following manner:

 At the beginning of each calendar year, the Presiding Judge shall create a list of all judicial officers in District 19.
 The District will follow the principle that each Judge or Magistrate will receive a new case for each case from which he or she has been removed – a one-off, one-on formula.
 Upon receiving a certification, the Presiding Judge shall assign the case to the first eligible Judge or Magistrate on the list.

-Sullivan County Judges shall not be eligible for assignment to cases from Putnam County.
-Putnam County Judges shall not be eligible for assignment to cases from Sullivan County.

 The order of appointment shall be filed in the court where the case originated.
 The order of appointment shall constitute acceptance, and neither oath nor additional evidence of acceptance is required.